Skip to Content

 The Egress LPA Auto Provisioning Policy grants the Rapid7 IAM Role permission to access CloudTrail, to create the necessary AWS Glue tables and to create/execute Athena queries with a S3 bucket for results.
 Review AWS Least-Privileged Access (LPA) for more information.

-Egress Host Vulnerability Management Via Role Policy
+Egress Host Vulnerability Assessment Via Role Policy

-Egress Host Vulnerability Management Via Role Policy
+Egress Host Vulnerability Assessment Via Role Policy

-Egress Container Vulnerability Management Via Role Policy
+Egress Container Vulnerability Assessment Via Role Policy

-Egress Container Vulnerability Management Via Role Policy
+Egress Container Vulnerability Assessment Via Role Policy

-The Egress Container Vulnerability Management Via Role Policy grants the Rapid7 IAM Role ECR read permission to all ECR repositories in the AWS Account.
+The Egress Container Vulnerability Assessment Via Role Policy grants the Rapid7 IAM Role ECR read permission to all ECR repositories in the AWS Account.
 This allows for pulling images and scanning for vulnerabilities.
 Some read permissions overlap with the Rapid7 Read-Only Policies, which are used for general visibility and discovery.
 This Policy duplicates those permissions because the Rapid7 IAM Role may need to access additional metadata before or after pulling an image to capture the most recent context when producing a finding.
-Review Container Vulnerability Management for more information.
+Review Vulnerability Management Overview for more information.

 Example Deployment Policies